arlac77/repository-provider/README.md

 ### toJSON

-Provide name and all defined attributes.
+Provided name and all defined attributes.

 ## OwnedObject